NgiapPuoyKoh/ai-chat-annotator/TESTING.md

 Issue: Unauthorized moderator can access active conversation by using the URL initiated by a user

-Fix: Validate if a moderator has an active chat session and authorized access to conversation
+Fix: Validate if a moderator has an active chat session and authorized access to the conversation

 ```
             # if moderator has an active chat session for active conversation